Oracle Payables provides you with various invoice entry strategies. The most commonly used are a combination of

 Feature: Invoice Gateway

 The first feature is the Invoice Gateway.
 The Invoice Gateway is an alternative entry form to the Invoice Workbench, which some view as a more user-friendly way to enter invoices.
 The invoice transaction, once entered into the Invoice Gateway, is uploaded or imported into Oracle Payables.
-This architecture differs from the real-time entry
+This architecture differs from the real-time entry environment of the Invoice Workbench.

 The benefit of using Invoice Gateway is that it gives the user a view of more data fields for a single invoice than the Invoice Workbench, and it provides a simplified interface.
 The Invoice Gateway also has a less robust error-checking environment, which can result in faster data entry.
 The remaining error checking is done during the batch import or upload process into Oracle Payables.
 Workflow and document imaging is then used to make the import exception process very efficient.